almastelek/Grade-For-A/README.md

 # Grade Manager CLI

-A simple, persistent C++ application for tracking student grades and calculating weighted averages.
+A simple, persistent C++ application for tracking grades and calculating weighted averages.

 ## Features
 * **Persistence:** Saves and loads data from a `.csv` file automatically.